 ECHO operates a Propagation Nursery.
 The Propagation Nursery is responsible to provide the plants that are sold in the Retail Nursery and many of the plants that are used on the Global Farm.
 Many international development workers find necessity to incorporate tree nurseries or greenhouses for their plants to thrive.
-At ECHO, interns have the opportunity to understand the requirements for plants care when starting out in nurseries.
+ECHO interns have the opportunity to learn about the many aspects surrounding nursery management.